-- Mark buffer zone clearly.
-Buffer zone should have a minimum width of 50 feet (marked from top of bank) along both sides of intermittent streams, 150 feet from perennial streams (marked as blue line on quad map), and 300 feet from navigable waterways.
-Increase width if stream is on state's list of impaired waters, or for steep slopes or highly erodible soils.
-For visible appearance barriers around construction sites set the minimum width of the buffer zone at 30 feet. - Ensure that the entire construction crew is made aware of buffer zone and that it is to be left undisturbed. - Where crossing must be done, ensure that crossing width is kept to minimum and install necessary BMPs to prevent erosion or control sediment (see Stream Crossing).
+- Mark buffer zone area clearly.
+Buffer zone shall have a minimum width of 30 feet (marked from top of bank) along both sides of perennial and intermittent streams (marked as blue line on quad map).
+Increase width if stream is on state's list of impaired waters. - Ensure that the entire construction crew is made aware of buffer zone and that it is to be left undisturbed. - Where crossing must be done, ensure that crossing width is kept to minimum and install necessary BMPs to prevent erosion or control sediment (see Stream Crossing).